jasonvfi/docs/petro/commander/pos-workstations-overview.md

 <figure><img src="../../.gitbook/assets/image_34_6.png" alt=""><figcaption></figcaption></figure>

-The Verifone RubyCi is Verifone’s all in one POS and Verifone Commander solution.
+The Verifone RubyCi is Verifone's all in one POS and Verifone Commander solution.
 It combines a Verifone Ruby2 POS with the functionality of the Verifone Commander in one piece of hardware to provide fast, efficient, and complete store management.
 It enables users to have the ability to consolidate as well as upgrade their POS equipment with one piece of hardware.

 The Verifone RubyCi can interface with additional POS terminals such as the Verifone Ruby2 or the Verifone Topaz XL to expand sales operating capabilities.